Updated: Nov 3, 2022

 In this article, we will delve deep into the world of blogs and how they can help senior care business owners use the internet to their advantage.

 Let’s start off with the basics.
 For the uninitiated, blogging is a long-term marketing strategy that allows businesses to feed readers free but useful data about themselves and what they do, thereby boosting traffic and building a brand identity for themselves over time.
 In this way, they cultivate a good relationship with existing and potential customers, which benefits them in the long run.

 According to Hubspot, companies that blog get 97% more links to their website.
 In other words, they get more potential clients.
 Similarly, marketers who regularly resort to blogs to promote their clients are 13 times more likely to enjoy positive Returns on Investment (ROI).
 Also, small businesses that blog have shown as much as 126% more lead growth than those that do not.

-Since the advent of the internet, everything there is to know about a businesses is but a few clicks away.
+Since the advent of the internet, everything there is to know about a business is but a few clicks away.
 This can be frustrating for you as a business owner because of course, there is much more to your company than some generic texts and a few pictures.
-How do you retain client’s attention long enough to show them your value?
+How do you retain clients’ attention long enough to show them your value?

 With a Blog.

-As your business grows, networking, advertising, recruiting and generating leads will take over your daily to-do lists.
-All of these demands your utmost attention but if you really want to maximize your online marketing strategy, you must start a blog.
+As your business grows, networking, advertising, recruiting, and generating leads will take over your daily to-do lists.
+All of these demand your utmost attention but if you really want to maximize your online marketing strategy, you must start a blog.

 Blogging for senior care businesses in particular